hananils/kirby-type-methods/README.md

 <?php endforeach; ?>
 ```

-Their is also a shortcut to check the given template or role respectively:
+There is also a shortcut to check the given template or role respectively:

 ```php
 <?php if ($member->isType('parents')): ?>